zencart/documentation/content/user/upgrading/detailed_upgrading.md

 Make a fresh backup of your live database.

+Put your site back into normal mode (turn off Down For Maintenance).

+### Create a temporary new store on your server, for testing

 Create a NEW database in cPanel.
-Load this database from the backup of your live site that you just made.
+Use the backup that you just made from your live site to fill the database with data.
+(See [restoring the database](https://docs.zen-cart.com/user/running/backup/).)

+### Prepare the configure.php files

-In your `store_new` folder, copy
+On your PC, in your `store_new` folder, copy

 - `includes/dist-configure.php` to `includes/configure.php`
 - `admin/includes/dist-configure.php` to `admin/includes/configure.php`

-Edit these to files and set all the parameters.
-Use your existing live store as a guide.
+Edit these two files and set all the parameters, using your existing live store as a guide.
 Remember to specify your NEW database when filling in `DB_DATABASE`.

+### Upload the files to a temporary directory on your server
-Upload the files from your modified `store_new` (created in step 2) to your server, into an alternate folder, perhaps called `store_new`.
+Upload the files from your modified `store_new` (created in step 2) into a temporary directory on your server, perhaps called `store_new`.

+### Run zc_install to upgrade the temporary database
-Run `store_new/zc_install/index.php` and choose "_Upgrade_" when prompted.
-(Don't select "Install", or you will overwrite your database.)
+In your browser, run `store_new/zc_install/index.php` and choose "_Upgrade_" when prompted.
+(Don't select "Clean Install", or you will overwrite your database.)
 (If "Upgrade" is not offered, then the installer was unable to connect to your database to confirm what version its structure is at.
-Check your configure.php settings and be sure the `DB_*` fields correspond to your new database.)
+Check your configure.php settings and be sure the `DB_*` fields correspond to your new database, including that the DB_PREFIX matches the DB_PREFIX in your old site.)

+Run any install/upgrade steps for any plugins you've installed/upgraded.
+And removals for any plugins you're removing.

+### Test the temporary new store
 Test your customizations.
 Edit as needed.
 Compare with the test/demo install performed earlier, as needed.

 When satisfied that all is OK, go live.

-If significant time has passed since you created your new database, you may want to rebuild it to get any new customers or orders that have been added to the live site.

-- Export your live database
-- Create a new database in cPanel, and load it with the backup from your live database
-- Run the `zc_install` procedure again

-You don't need to re-upload files again; simply update the database.
+### Going Live

+#### Put your store down-for-maintenance again
+Use the same step from earlier.

+#### Take a fresh database backup
+Same step from earlier.
+This is for safekeeping, and in case anything goes badly wrong.

+#### Go live
 To go live, do the following:

+- look at the live `store` folder's `/includes/configure.php` file and note the DB_DATABASE name.
-- rename your live store folder to `store_old`.
+- rename your live `store` folder to `store_old`.
 - rename `store_new` to `store`.
-Edit the `includes/configure.php` and `admin/includes/configure.php` files to change the folder references from `store_new` to `store`.
+- Edit the `includes/configure.php` and `admin/includes/configure.php` files to:
+  - change the folder references from `store_new` to `store`
+  - change the DB_DATABASE name to match the OLD database

+  > You're using the "old" DB_DATABASE name here, because you're actually going to keep using the REAL database, so you don't lose any data.

+> Remember that your "configure.php" files on your server are typically set to read-only, and thus in order to upload them will require that you mark those files read-write before uploading.
+Be sure to put them back to read-only after uploading.

+- Run zc_install again to upgrade the database (because now you're using the real database)
+- Re-run any plugin installation/removal scripts just like you did for the temporary testing

+#### Verify

-Test it to be sure that things are operating as desired.
+Test the store to be sure that things are operating as desired.

 If you have small problems to repair, turn "Down for maintenance" on and off again as necessary.

-Remember that your "configure.php" files on your server are typically set to read-only, and thus in order to upload them will require that you mark those files read-write before uploading.
-Be sure to put them back to read-only after uploading.

-## Example:
+--

+# Example Scenario:

 Suppose you are currently running Zen Cart 1.5.1 and you want to upgrade to Zen Cart 1.5.6c.
 These are the steps to use (we will skip over the New code familiarization step).